CtrlK

 Completeness

-Clearly answers both 'what' (create first authenticated request with Clerk) and 'when' (making initial API calls, testing authentication, verifying Clerk integration) with explicit trigger phrases provided.
+Explicitly answers both 'what' (create your first authenticated request with Clerk) and 'when' ("Use when making initial API calls, testing authentication, or verifying Clerk integration works correctly"), with explicit triggers — matching the level 3 anchor structure.

 3 / 3